-This year, we we’re honored to welcome Washington State Supreme Court Justice Mary Yu as our kickoff keynote speaker.
+This year, we we were honored to welcome Washington State Supreme Court Justice Mary Yu as our kickoff keynote speaker.
 For over 14 years, Justice Yu has developed a deep record of service both on and off the bench, supporting programs that develop civic responsibility in young folks and bringing socially-conscious leadership to local organizations.
-In addition to Justice Yu, 2 finalist from R.E.T.R.O.’s Winter Poetry Slam, Adillia Scott and Mariama Suwaneh performed spoken word poems.
+In addition to Justice Yu, two finalist from R.E.T.R.O.’s Winter Poetry Slam, Adillia Scott and Mariama Suwaneh performed spoken word poems.
 R.E.T.R.O.
 Revolutionary Poets is a student group, developed to create a forum for underrepresented students to express themselves.

 Other honorable event partners include our emcees Briana Jarrett, ASUW’s black student commissioner and Magdelawit Negussie, president of the Black Student Union.
 And, Kickoff speakers Sheila Edwards Lange, vice president for minority affairs and vice provost for diversity and Blair Taylor, chief community officer at Starbucks.